zdanl/zdanl/README.md

 ### Hi there 👋

-**zdanl** is a ✨ _special_ ✨ repository because it is _actively_ maintained and (increasingly) contains ✨`ethical`✨ code.

-I am interested in a variety of technological and scientific subjects, and have vivid insight into a variety of industries.
-Some of the prospective achievements require further learning and insight, while others require just funding (meetings) or work (weeks).
+✨I am interested in a variety of technological and scientific subjects, care about ethical research & application of sciences, and have had vivid insight into a variety of industries ranging from data centers, over nanotechnology to biotech.
+Some of my prospective achievements require further learning and insight, while others require just funding (meetings) or work (time).
 I am using this Github to elaborate on what is planned, and why you should care.
 I am an undergraduate in Computer Science at Internationale Hochschule (IU).
 Please find my Notion page as well: https://zdanl.notion.site/zdanl-s-braindump-d742c830664441cfb7470d07d852c158

 Here are some things about me: